 Lung tumors have been observed in laboratory animals exposed to respirable aerosol droplets of MDI/Polymeric MDI (6 mg/m3) for their lifetime.
 Tumors occurred concurrently with respiratory irritation and lung injury.
 Current exposure guidelines are expected to protect against these effects reported for MDI.

 Teratogenicity

 In laboratory animals, MDI/polymeric MDI did not cause birth defects; other fetal effects occurred only at high doses which were toxic to the mother.
-Contains component(s) which caused birth defects in laboratory animals only at doses toxic to the mother.

 Reproductive toxicity